 genua offers a remote maintenance solution that meets high reuqirements: high level of security, convenient operation and administration as well as simple integration.

 Our concept: One way access by the remote maintenance service into customer networks is not permitted.
-Instead, all remote maintenance connections run via a rendezvous server that is installed in a demilitarized zone (DMZ) next to the firewall – at the service provider or at the customer.
+Instead, all maintenance connections run through a rendezvous server.
+This can, for example, be located as an appliance at the service provider or at the customer in a demilitarized zone (DMZ) or virtualized in the cloud.